How to Open a Personal Bank Account in UAE as an Expat (2026)

 - Monthly account maintenance fee: AED 0-25, often waived with salary transfer

 - International transfer fee: AED 25-50 per transfer.
 For regular remittances, use Wise or another transfer service instead.
-See our guide on sending money internationally from UAE.
+See our guide on how to transfer money out of the UAE.

 - ATM fees for out-of-network withdrawals: AED 2-5 per transaction